griddbnet/Documentation/docs/gettingstarted/docker.md

 ## Nodejs Application Container

-As an example of using GridDB with an apoplication in a docker container, we have prepared here a node.js application container which communicates directly with the griddb-server container.
+As an example of using GridDB with an application in a docker container, we have prepared here a node.js application container which communicates directly with the griddb-server container.

 You can build the image and then run pretty easily: